ssfsx17/ffpnp/pandoc-markdown/0810-Gladiator.md

 |         | E: Front row of enemies | Target H: 0
 |         |                         | Effect H/V: 3/3

+Potency: 50

 Project your attack into all enemies in the area.
-After-Armor Damage is halved.

 #### Gladiator 10